theo-armour/theo-armour.github.io/alt-stoic/perception-judgment-action/action.md

 ### Comments

+The first thing I want to do is acknowledge Kate Bowler, her existence, her possible untimely demise and her sharing of pertinent, useful and kindly observations.
+Hello Kate.

+Kate may be about to die.
+This, however,  does not stop toothaches, sprained ankles and having to do the laundry.
+That she has set aside the time to write an article good enough not only to be in the New York Times but also to be one of the most popular articles is a good indication of the force and veracity of her thoughts and feelings.

+Kate: I will do my best to come to terms with your being and listen to your thoughts.

+## 'succumb immediately to a swift death by free association'

+This may be the most pertinent sentence of the article: 'Most people I talk with succumb immediately to a swift death by free association.'
+Somebody says they have a toothache and so every gets to talk about a toothache they had.

 I understand what Kate means when she says 'free association', but I can only find a [psychoanalytic definition]( https://en.wikipedia.org/wiki/Free_association_(psychology) ).